trajkovvlatko/daily-buddy/README.md

 DATABASE_URL="mysql://root@127.0.0.1:32893/daily_production"
 ```

-Create a new deploy request in Planetscale https://app.planetscale.com/trajkovvlatko/daily_production/deploy-requests
+Pick branch and create a new deploy request in Planetscale https://app.planetscale.com/trajkovvlatko/daily_production/branches

 Open a new terminal tab and push db changes: